I'm 23, I Make $20,700 & I Live In The Kingdom Of Bahrain

 Advertisement

 7:30 p.m. — I had a late lunch today, so I make a light dinner.
-I chop up pears, oranges, bananas, and strawberries and have them with homemade yogurt.
+I chop up pears, oranges, bananas and strawberries and have them with homemade yoghurt.
 I spend time with my dog, then go to bed to read my book.

 Daily Total: $109.31

-Note: Editor's Note: All currency is in USD.